Skip to main content

 From the moment help requests of all kinds began arriving at the office of Banco Popular’s presidency (where Luis Valls had been executive vice president since 1957), there was a need to find a responsible and effective response.

-The requests for help arriving at Luis Valls’s office, which he undoubtedly wanted to address, could not become a problem for the bank.
-Initially, he wondered about doing it prudently using the bank’s profits.
+The help requests arriving at Luis Valls’s office, which he undoubtedly wanted to address, could not become a problem for the bank.
+Initially, he wondered why not do it prudently using the bank’s profits.
 However, he concluded it was preferable to do it differently: the directors would forgo the economic benefits they were entitled to as board members.
 Instead of receiving their statutory fees and per diems and then donating them, they simply did not receive any, and the bank allocated that money to fund social actions.

 Bibliography